joncampbell123/dosbox-x/README.md

   the QBasic/TurboBasic runtime to use software emulation instead.

-## Origin and history of the DOSBox-X project
+## Origin and history of the project

 DOSBox-X started as a fork of the original DOSBox project sometime in mid-2011.
 It was started out of a desire to improve the emulator